Geology Alumni Web Pages

 Kathleen Sullivan '85 is a realtor in Boston.

-Glenn Thackray ’85 chairs the Department of Geolosciences at Idaho State University.
+Glenn Thackray ’85 teaches Geomorphology, Hydrogeology and Quaternary Geology at Idaho State University.

-Dan Askren '84 gave this talk in his role as the Air Monitoring Operations Manager for the Environmental Protection Agency.
+Dan Askren '84 is the operations manager of EPA's RadNet air monitoring program at the National Analytical Radiation Environmental Laboratory in Montgomery, Alabama.
+He gave a talk on the National Radiation Air Monitoring Network in his role as the Air Monitoring Operations Manager for the Environmental Protection Agency.

 Matthew Reed '83 is a project manager & hydrogeologist at Ranney Collector Wells, Layne Christensen Company in Ohio.